leif-behrens/wiki-portfolio/home-lab/Services/Wiki/HTTPS.md

 ```

 ### Configure nginx
-I created the file `/etc/nginx/sites-available/wiki` and wrote the configuration file (with the help from ChatGPT):
+I created the configuration file `/etc/nginx/sites-available/wiki` with the following content (with some help of ChatGPT):

 ```nginx
 server {